EmbeddedOS/x86-64-OperatingSystem/docs/os_concepts.md

   - We want BIOS to boot the USB flash drive as hard disk, so we add the partition entry to construct a seemingly valid entries.

   - The last two byte of our boot file is signature which should be 0x55AA.

+- The size of boot file is 512 bytes.
+And the sector size is assumed to be 512 bytes in this course.
+So when we write the boot file into the boot sector, it gets the same data as boot file.

+### 13. Test Disk Extension Service

+- First of all, we need to test the Disk Extension Service, because we need to our kernel from disk to the memory and jump to the kernel.

+- We use BIOS disk services to load our file from disk in boot process.
+- When we read file from disk, we should provide CHS value in order to locate the sector we want to read.
+And using the CHS value requires extra calculation.
+To make our boot file simple, we choose the Logical Block Address (LBA) which disk extension service used to access the disk.

+- Modern computers should support the extension service, but we will check it anyway.

+      ```assembly
+      TestDiskExtension:
+        mov [DriveID], dl
+        mov ah, 0x41
+        mov bx, 0x55AA
+        int 0x13          ; call INT 13 Extensions - INSTALLATION CHECK service.
+        jc NotSupport     ; CF - Carry Flag is set on error or clear on success.
+        cmp bx, 0xAA55    ; bx = 0xAA55 if installed.
+        jne NotSupport

+      DriveID:    db 0
+      ```
+  - TO check Extension use `int 0x13` we should pass:
+    - NOTE: About the int 0x13 extensions [link](http://www.ctyme.com/intr/rb-0706.htm)
+    - `ah` = 0x41
+    - `bx` = 0x55AA
+    - `dl` holds the driver ID, when BIOS transfer control to our boot code.
+    - This returns:
+      - `CF` flag is set on error (extensions not support)
+      - `CF` flag is clear if successfully.
+  - Because we want to write the value into the memory location the `DriveID` represents, we use square brackets to access the location [].
+  - If the service is not supported, the carry flag is set.
+So we use `jc` instruction.